 January 2016 - Ongoing

-An artistic approach to an environmental mystery.
+An environmental mystery.

 Otyatatemushi's video of Bacillaria Paradoxa micro-organisms display the elegance and beauty of movement of some diatoms.
 Currently 'diatom motility' is being investigated, how do they move?
 Interestingly and mysteriously, scientists having undertaken intense observations of Bacillaria Paradoxa diatomea and generated many theories, still cannot fully explain how the diatoms create movement.

 The residency at GSML provided an opportunity to investigate this phenomenon with Dr Richard Gordon who is passionate about the research of diatoms and the Bacillaria Paradoxa in particular.